-Both parties agree this court's standard of review is an abuse of discretion, citing State v.
+Both parties agree this court's standard of review is abuse of discretion, citing State v.
 Redmon, 255 Kan.
 220, 223, 873 P.2d 1350 (1994).
 A judicial action constitutes an abuse of discretion if (1) it is arbitrary, fanciful, or unreasonable; (2) it is based on an error of law; or (3) it is based on an error of fact.
 State v.
 Ingham, 308 Kan.
 1466, 1469, 430 P.3d 931 (2018). "'A sentence imposed within the statutory guidelines will not be disturbed on appeal if it is within the trial court's discretion and not a result of partiality, prejudice, oppression, or corrupt motive."
 Redmon, 225 Kan. at 223.

-Matthews' conviction for driving while suspended falls under Salina City Code § 25-1 and Standard Traffic Ordinance 194, which authorizes a sentence of imprisonment not to exceed 1 year, a fine not to exceed \$2,500, or both, for a second or subsequent offense.
-Thus, the length of his sentence is within statutory limits.
+Matthews' convictions for driving while suspended fall under Salina City Code § 25-1 and Standard Traffic Ordinance 194, which authorizes a sentence of imprisonment not to exceed 1 year, a fine not to exceed \$2,500, or both, for a second or subsequent offense.
+His conviction of interfering with a law enforcement officer falls under Salina City Code § 25-1 and Uniform Public Offense Code (UPOC) § 7.2(a)(3) (33rd ed.
+2016), with an authorized sentence of imprisonment not to exceed 1 year, a fine not to exceed \$2,500, or both.
+UPOC § 12.1; UPOC § 12.2.
+Thus, the length of his sentences are within statutory limits.

 The trial court denied Matthews' request because he had a history of prior convictions for driving while suspended.
 Matthews was also before the court with four more convictions for the same offense.
-While serving 60 days in jail may cause a hardship for Matthews, a reasonable person could agree with the court's decision to deny his request based on the number of convictions he had.
-Also, his sentence was not the result of partiality, prejudice, oppression, or corrupt motive.
+While serving 60 days in jail may cause hardship for Matthews, a reasonable person could agree with the court's decision to deny his request based on the number of convictions he had.
+His sentences were also not the result of partiality, prejudice, oppression, or corrupt motive.
 As a result, we affirm.